xinyexu/Data-Manipulation-Analysis/Readme.md

 Therefore, students will learn to use Python and its modules to accomplish these tasks in a 'quick and easy' yet useful and repeatable way.
 Next, students will learn techniques of exploratory data analysis, using scripting, text parsing, structured query language, regular expressions, graphing, and clustering methods to explore data.
 Students will be able to make sense of and see patterns in otherwise intractable quantities of data.
 The skills students will learn include the following: Big data processing; Converting messy data into a form that can be analyzed using Pandas; Compute and visualize summary statistics of datasets; Master the specification of graphical displays using Seaborn and matplotlib; Combine the use of graphics with data manipulation to visualize relationships between variables; Use machine learning techniques including clustering and classification.
 Use dimension reduction techniques.

-## Packages and related contents for each class and HW
+## Contents and related packages for each class and HW
 Data manipulation I: pandas DataFrames

 Data manipulation II: pandas (Homework 1 (Pandas data manipulation: Olympics))